Governors Island. Photo courtesy Governors Island Preservation and Education Corporation

 “Governors Island has been transformed from an underused historic property into an active and indelible community resource that is loved by native New Yorkers and visitors alike,” said Stephanie Meeks, president of the National Trust for Historic Preservation.
 New York City, in the meantime, has been actively pursuing ways to make the island accessible all year round instead of just in the summer months.

 Today, the island is administered by two institutions: The National Park Service runs the Governors Island National Monument, while the Trust for Governors Island operates the rest of the island as a public park.
-Last summer, we offered an early access tours to the new park, The Hills, and this summer we have another special tour in the works.
-Sign up for advance notice here:

 Next, check out the Top 10 Secrets of Governors Island.